-In order for the E/M visit to be separately identifiable, the physician must document both the osteopathic manipulation (including pre, intra, and post service work) and the history, exam and medical decision-making components of the E/M visit performed for back pain.
+In order for the E/M visit to be separately identifiable, the physician must document both the osteopathic manipulation (including pre, intra, and post service work) and the history, exam and medical decision-making components of the E/M visit performed for back pain that exceeded the usual pre- and post-service work included with OMT performed during the visit.
+For more information regarding OMT services, refer to Chapter 25: Physical Medicine Services.